CaldoNic7/card-pt-client/README.md

 >>>### User Stories
   As a user I want to be able to ...
-      1. Create an account
+  1. Create an account.
-      2. Change my password
+  2. Change my password.
-      3. Sign in and out of my account
+  3. Sign in and out of my account.
-      4. Create a deck (or multiple decks) of cards
+  4. Create a deck (or multiple decks) of cards.
-      5. Assign each suit a different and custom exercise
+  5. Assign each suit a different and custom exercise.
-      6. Choose the size of the deck (quarter deck, half deck, three quarter deck, full deck)
+  6. Choose the size of the deck (quarter deck, half deck, three quarter deck, full deck).
   7. Set a goal time to complete the deck by
-      8. Review past 'games'
+  8. Review past workouts
   9. Easily see my personal record (number of cards completed in the shortest amount of time)
   10. Delete a deck
   11. Change or update a deck later
   12. Easily see each deck and it's assigned exercises and choose between them
   13.  ...

 >>>### Wireframes
   >>>>#### Version 1 - 8/04/21